EDUCATION

 COURSES OF INSTRUCTION

 33-1602.
 United States constitution — National flag and colors — National anthem — "America" — Citizenship — civics test.
-(1) Instruction in the Constitution of the United States shall be given in all elementary and secondary schools.
-The state board of education shall adopt such materials as may be deemed necessary for said purpose and shall also determine the grades in which such instruction shall be given.
+(1) Instruction in the United States constitution shall be given in all elementary and secondary schools.
+The state board of education shall adopt any materials as may be deemed necessary for such purpose and shall also determine the grades in which such instruction shall be given.

 (3) Every school board of trustees shall cause the United States flag to be displayed in every classroom during the school hours of each school day.